cdapio/cdap/cdap-docs/developer-guide/source/building-blocks/mapreduce-jobs.rst

 MapReduce and Datasets
 ----------------------
-Both CDAP ``Mapper`` and ``Reducer`` can directly read from a Dataset or write to a Dataset similar to the way a Flowlet or Service can.
+Both CDAP ``Mapper`` and ``Reducer`` can directly read or write to a Dataset, similar to the way a Flowlet or Service can.

 To access a Dataset directly in Mapper or Reducer, you need (1) a declaration and (2) an injection: